Sanjana1305/demoRepo/README.md

 # demoRepo

-only for demo that how to use github anf git commands
+only for demo that how to use github and git commands